razuf/apa/README.md

 APA : Arbitrary Precision Arithmetic - pure Elixir implementation.

-For arbitrary precision mathematics - which supports numbers of any size and precision up to a limit of decimals(limit need to be checked), represented as strings.
+For arbitrary precision mathematics - which supports numbers of any size and precision up to a limit of decimals (limit need to be checked), represented as strings.
 Inspired by BCMath/PHP.
 This is especially useful when working with floating-point numbers, as these introduce small but in some case significant rounding errors.

 I started this project to learn for myself - so the focus was on learning and have fun!
-But on a short research I found the existing libs have some limits and disadvantages:
+On a short research I found the existing libs have some limits and disadvantages:

 EAPA (Erlang Arbitrary Precision Arithmetic):
 a) Customized precision up to 126 decimal places (current realization)